ohhi-vn/easy_rpc/README.md

 # EasyRpc

-This library help developer easy to wrap a remote procedure call (rpc, app uses Erlang :erpc module).
+This library help developer easy to wrap a remote procedure call (rpc, library uses Erlang `:erpc` module).

 ## Installation

-Adding `easy_rpc` to your list of dependencies in `mix.exs`:
+Adding `easy_rpc` library to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do